This morning I left a damp cloudy country and I now sit by the pool wearing trunks and flip flops.

 A day spent walking into town centre, visiting Anne Frank’s house, drinking tea in a fine pub, doing some shopping, before having a meal and returning to hotel.

 I must have been 13 or so when I read Anne Frank’s diary so to finally visit the house where she and 7 others hid from the Nazi’s for 4-5 years until they were betrayed and found and sent to concentration camps was a form of pilgrimage.
 Her diary had been translated into many languages so visitors come from all over the world.
 What can I say that hasn’t been said already?
 Ideologies that elevate one nation, or religion over another didn’t die with the defeat of the Nazi’s.
 I deliberately say Nazi’s rather than German’s because they also killed a lot of their own citizen’s if they were seen as an obstacle to their immature and illogical vision of the world.
 This girl’s story is a message to us all.

 One thing that strikes me about Amsterdam, at least what I’ve seen of it is that there are no huge glass buildings and buildings are no more than six or seven stories tall.

 I saw the first person travelling by mobility scooter today, back home in Hastings there are more people on them than on bikes.
 I think the Dutch must have a healthier lifestyle to us in UK.

-3 February; Sometimes you have to listen to your body.
+Sometimes you have to listen to your body.
 Today was such a day.
-After a walk into town centre to see Stedelijk Museum I had to succumb to the need to rest so an afternoon doing just that before going out for our last meal.
+After a walk into town centre to see Stedelijk Musuem I had to succumb to the need to rest so an afternoon doing just that before going out for our last meal.

 Amsterdam compared to Istanbul is a very ordered city.
 The cyclists, motorists, taxi drivers and pedestrians pretty much do what they’re supposed to, where they’re supposed to.
 In one of the most densely populated countries in the world I guess the alternative would be high in terms of traffic incidents.